Headquarters: One Riverfront Plaza

 Corning Incorporated is the world leader in specialty glass and ceramics.

-Gorilla Glass is made by Corning and used in smartphones and tablets.
+Gorilla Glass is made by Corning and used in smartphones, computers and tablets.
 Over the last six years, it has been featured in more than 30 major brands and 975 product models spanning more than 1 billion devices worldwide.